Lasse Eriksson

 1870-1942.

-Otto von Friesen was born in Kulltorps Parish, Jönköping County and his most important scientific work deals with the runic script.
+Otto von Friesen was born in Kulltorps parish, Jönköping county, and his most important scientific works deal with runic writing.

-1897 became von Friesen docent at the Nordic languages at Uppsala University.
+In 1897 von Friesen became an associate professor of Nordic languages at Uppsala University.

-He published about the descent of the Runic script (1906) and the Smoke Stone (1920) in which he claimed that the enigmatic stone is about a conflict between Östgötar and Frisian merchants.
+He published Om runskrifts härkomst (1906) and Rökstenen (1920), in which he claimed that the enigmatic stone is about a conflict between Ostrogoths and Frisian merchants.

-During the years 1905–1936 was von Friesen professor of Swedish language, became a member of the Academy of Sciences in 1928 and elected to the Swedish Academy in 1929.
+During the years 1905-1936, von Friesen was a professor of Swedish language, became a member of the Swedish Academy of Sciences in 1928 and was elected to the Swedish Academy in 1929.

 Burial site: 0106-0332